Data Sources and Methods for the Sustainable Fish Harvest Indicator

 The indicator is a simple tabulation of stocks based on whether harvest levels are within Removal reference levels, within other harvest limits, or over harvest limits.

 All components of the precautionary approach have not been implemented fully for all stocks and there are many different fisheries management measures in place.
-These measures depend on the species, area, gear used, seasons, stock assessments, and other factors.
+These measures depend on the species, area, fishing gear used, seasons, stock assessments, and other factors.

 Stock groups used for reporting on this indicator are marine mammals, salmonids, groundfish, large pelagics, small pelagics, crustaceans (crab, lobster and shrimp), molluscs, and others.
 Each group comprises species with similar life history characteristics.
 For example, groundfish spend their adult life at or near the bottom of the ocean.
 The same groupings are used in the Status of Major Fish Stocks indicator.

 - Date modified: